jestevezcaparros/hackathon2017/README.md

 ## Repo organization

-Under `valo/` we put all the code (examples, helpers) and documentation created by Valo for the participants to use.
+Under `base/` we put all the code (examples, helpers) and documentation created by Valo for the participants to use.

+Under `teams/`we put content from the teams' branches that has been promoted to the `master`branch.
+Here we should have the team information in `README.md`and the team's final presentation.

 For each team, this is how we will organise the Hackathon: